Skip to contents

 Visualise results

-The package includes table and plot functions to help visualise the results from summariseTreatment().
+The package includes table and plot functions to help visualise the results from summariseTreatment(), like we have just used to show the results above.

 Tables